Kreis Sagan

 Kreis Sagan was a Prussian district in Silesia, with its capital at Sagan.
-It existed until 1932, when it was dissolved and most of its territory was merged into the Sprottau district, with some smaller areas being assigned to other adjacent districts.
+It existed 1742 til 1932, when it was dissolved and most of its territory was merged into the Sprottau district, with some smaller areas being assigned to other adjacent districts.
+The former Prussian district is now a part of Poland (exclusive the Pechern area (Neiße region), today part of Saxony).

 Demographics

 According to the Prussian census of 1861, the Sagan district had a population of 53,934, of which 53,913 (99.96%) were Germans and 21 (0.04%) were Sorbs.
+Most of the inhabitants lived in rural areas.
+Towns were Sagan, Naumburg am Bober and Priebus.